Topics in Probability, Parametric Estimation and Stochastic Calculus: Concentration inequalities

-The Hoeffding-type concentration inequalities obtained from Proposition \ref{subg:bounded} (or Remark \ref{hoeff:lemma}) completely ignore the dispersion of a random variable as measured by its standard deviation.
-For example, if $X\sim\mathsf{Bin}(p;n)$ and, using Example \ref{bern:trial}, we write it as a sum of independent Bernoulli variables so that (\ref{rade:00}) applies, we obtain
+Although, as already noted, the Hoeffding-type concentration inequalities obtained from Proposition~\ref{subg:bounded} (or Remark~\ref{hoeff:lemma}) have many interesting applications, they ignore the dispersion of a random variable as measured by its standard deviation.
+For example, if $X\sim\mathsf{Bin}(p;n)$, then by Example~\ref{bern:trial} we may represent it as a sum of independent Bernoulli variables, so that (\ref{rade:00}) applies:

-an estimate that does not depend on the sampling probability $p\in(0,1)$ (see also Subsection \ref{chern:erdos}).
-Moreover, the class of sub-Gaussian random variables does not capture certain concentration inequalities that frequently arise in applications.
-This motivates the study of other families of random variables for which meaningful concentration inequalities can be established.
+an estimate that does not involve the population probability $p\in(0,1)$; see also Subsection~\ref{chern:erdos}.
+This observation motivates us to move beyond the sub-Gaussian framework and consider other classes of random variables for which variance-sensitive concentration inequalities can be established.

 \begin{definition} A random variable $Y$ with $\mathbb E(Y)=\mu$ is {\em sub-exponential} if there exist positive parameters $(\nu,\beta)$ such that

 We represent this as $Y\in{\bf{\mathsf{SubE}}}(\nu,\beta)$. \end{definition}